 Baranow Sandomierski Castle

-The pretty Baranów Sandomierski Castle has been devastated by numerous fires since it was built between 1591-1603 for the Leszczyński family.
-Fashioned in the Renaissance style, it’s one of Poland’s best examples of this architecture style.
-It is believed that the Italian architect Santi Gucci designed the original.
+The pretty Baranów Sandomierski Castle in southern Poland has been devastated by numerous fires since it was built between 1591-1603 for the Leszczyński family.
+Fashioned in the Renaissance style, it’s one of Poland’s best examples of this architectural style.
+It is believed that the Italian architect Santi Gucci designed the original Baranó Sandomierski Castle.

 The castle changed hands between various noble families that employed the finest architects to reconstruct, expand and modernize the castle.
 A fire in 1849 destroyed the extensive art collections, valuable paintings, rare furniture and large parts of the structure.
 Another fire broke out in 1898, devastating the restored building and destroying the historic interior.
 The war wasn’t kind to the castle, and much of it was destroyed and plundered by the Germans and the Soviets.

-Like many other castles in Poland, this one was rebuilt after the war and today attracts tourists and architecture lovers.
-Visitors can tour the castle and surrounding gardens.
-The castle’s courtyard, armoury and the chapel are some of the highlights.
+Like many other castles in Poland, this one was rebuilt after the war.
+Today it attracts tourists and architecture lovers.
+Visitors can tour the Baranó Sandomierski Castle and surrounding gardens.
+The castle’s courtyard, armoury and chapel are some of the highlights.

 If you’re enjoying this post, you might like 10 Fun facts about Poland!